Error and Stability Estimates of a Least-Squares Variational Kernel-Based Method for Second Order Elliptic PDEs: Notations and Auxiliary Results

 Note that, in the above setting, one does not assumed that ${L}$ is positive definite and self-adjoint, while in Rayleigh-Ritz setting does.
 However, not only LSP preserves all attractive features of a Rayleigh-Ritz setting but also it does not have some Rayleigh-Ritz restrictions.
-More precisely, the CLSP $\{ {U,J\left( {\,\cdot\,} \right)} \}$ defines an external Rayleigh-Ritz principle for (\ref{eq2-1}).
+More precisely, the CLSP $\{ {H^{q+2}(\Omega),J_q} \}$ defines an external Rayleigh-Ritz principle for (\ref{eq4-21})-(\ref{eq4-22}).

-The pair $\{ {{U^h},J\left( {\,\cdot\,} \right)} \}$ is called \emph{discrete least-squares principle} (DLSP) where ${U^h} \subset U$ and $J\left( {\,\cdot\,} \right)$ is given by (\ref{eq2-6}).
-Although CLSP describes a mathematically well-posed variational setting, associated DLSP $\{ {{U^h},J\left( {\,\cdot\,} \right)} \}$ may describe an algorithmically infeasible setting.
-For instance, the least-squares functional may contain inner products in fractional-order Sobolev spaces that are inconvenient for actual implementations.
-Practical issues may force us to abandon the DLSP setting described above and consider instead another pair for DLSP, denoted by $\{ {{U^h},J^h \left( {\,\cdot\,} \right)} \}$.
-In this paper, ${{U^h}}$ is assumed to be a proper subspace of $U$ but, in general, ${J^h}\left( {\,\cdot\,} \right)$ is not necessarily the same as $J\left( {\,\cdot\,} \right)$; see section \ref{sect-discretization}.
-Such modifications have been appeared in the least-squares finite element methods \cite{PB2,PB5} and also a weighted least-squares strong-form RBF collocation given in \cite{cheung-ling-schaback:2018}.
+The pair $\{U^h,J_q\}$ is called \emph{discrete least-squares principle} (DLSP) where ${U^h} \subset H^{q+2}(\Omega)$ and $J_q$ is given by (\ref{eq4-26}).
+Although the CLSP describes a mathematically well-posed variational setting, its associated DLSP $\{ {{U^h},J_q} \}$ may describe an algorithmically infeasible setting.
+For instance, the least-squares functional may contain inner products in fractional-order Sobolev spaces on the boundary that are inconvenient for actual implementations.
+Practical issues may force us to abandon the DLSP setting described above and consider instead another pair for DLSP, denoted by $\{ {{U^h},J^h} \}$, where